jzy2000/attack-scenarios/compromised-server.md

 - An attacker compromised an Email server, sends spam and phishing emails to the internet

 - An attacker compromises a container, jail-break to host, turns the host to be part of the Botnets, launching DDoS attacks.

+- An attacker discovered a SQL injection vulnerability on a web server, executed a SQL to return giga-bytes of data to a blacklisted IP address.